Download the PHP package chevere/parameter without Composer

 Union

 Use function union to create a UnionParameter.
-Pass a list of parameters to match, target value must match at least one.
+The value must match at least one of the provided parameters.

 Array